INTERNSHIPS & FELLOWSHIPS

 Spring positions: November 30

-Gender Justice seeks to build and maintain a diverse intern and law clerk program with regard to race,culture, ethnicity, class, religion, physical ability, age, gender, and sexual orientation.
-People of color are strongly encouraged to apply.
+Gender Justice seeks to provide student development and leadership opportunities that reflect our values of equity and inclusion with regard to race, culture, ethnicity, class, religion, physical ability, age, gender, gender identity, and sexual orientation.
+Native, indigenous, and people of color are strongly encouraged to apply.

-Even if it is past the deadline listed above, please feel free to email Dee.Baskin@GenderJustice.us for additional information about potential internships.
+Even if it is past the deadline listed above, please feel free to contact us for information about potential opportunities.

 REQUEST A SPEAKER

 Gender Justice attorneys are experts on gender and cognitive bias.
-If you’d like to host a Gender Justice speaker, please contact us and tell us a little about your group, event, or occasion.
+If your school, business, community organization, or law firm would like to schedule a speaker, please contact us for more information.